-A medical certificate is a certificate which is issued by a health practitioner registered under the Health Practitioners Competence Assurance Act 2003.
+A medical certificate is issued by a health practitioner registered under the Health Practitioners Competence Assurance Act 2003.

 Medical certificates have a multiple of applications in the employment context and should be understood for what they are, and what they are not.